arcus/education_modules/using_redcap_api/using_redcap_api.md

 Once you're all done giving yourself API export rights and (if applicable) data export rights, click "Save Changes".

 Refresh your browser (reload the page) so that your new permissions are included in what you get shown in your project.
-Now, on the left hand side of the project, you should see something new under "Applications" – "API" and "API Playground".
+Now, on the left hand side of the project, you should see something new under "Applications" – "API" and "API Playground."

 ![List of applications which includes the "API" and "API Playground" applications.](media/api_api_playground.png)<!-- style = "border :1px solid rgb(var(--color-highlight));" -->